Kusanagi no Tsurugi: Legends

 The history of the Kusanagi-no-Tsurugi extends into legend.
-According to Kojiki, the god Susanoo encountered a grieving family of kunitsukami ("gods of the land") headed by Ashinazuchi (足名椎) in Izumo Province.
-When Susanoo inquired of Ashinazuchi, he told him that his family was being terrorized by the fearsome Yamata no Orochi, an eight-headed serpent of Koshi, who had consumed seven of the family's eight daughters, and that the creature was coming for his final daughter, Kushinada-hime (奇稲田姫).
-Susanoo investigated the creature, and after an abortive encounter he returned with a plan to defeat it.
-In return, he asked for Kushinada-hime's hand in marriage, which was agreed.
-Transforming her temporarily into a comb (one interpreter reads this section as "using a comb he turns into [masquerades as] Kushinada-hime") to have her company during battle, he detailed his plan into steps.
+According to Kojiki, the god Susanoo-no-Mikoto encountered a grieving family of kunitsukami ("gods of the land") headed by Ashinazuchi (足名椎) in Izumo Province.
+When Susanoo asked Ashinazuchi, he told him that his family was being terrorized by the fearsome Yamata no Orochi, an eight-headed serpent of Koshi, who had consumed seven of the family's eight daughters, and that the creature was coming for his final daughter, Kushinadahime (奇稲田姫).

+Susanoo investigated the creature and, after an abortive encounter, returned with a plan to defeat it.
+In return, he asked for Kushinada-hime's hand in marriage, which was agreed to.
+Transforming her temporarily into a comb (one interpreter reads this section as "using a comb he turns into [masquerades as] Kushinadahime") to have her company during battle, he detailed his plan into steps.

 He instructed that eight vats of sake (rice wine) be prepared and put on individual platforms positioned behind a fence with eight gates.
 The monster took the bait and put one of its heads through each gate.
-With this distraction, Susanoo attacked and slew the beast (with his sword Worochi no Ara-masa), chopping off each head and then proceeded to do the same to the tails.
-In the fourth tail, he discovered a great sword inside the body of the serpent which he called Ame-no-Murakumo-no-Tsurugi.
-He presented the sword to the goddess Amaterasu to settle an old grievance.
+With this distraction, Susanoo attacked and slew the beast with his sword, Worochi no Ara-masa, chopping off each head and then proceeded to do the same to the tails.

+In the fourth tail, he discovered a great sword inside the body of the serpent, which he called Ame-no-Murakumo-no-Tsurugi.
+He presented the sword to his sister, Amaterasu, to settle an old grievance.
 The Nihon Shoki adds more to the story.
 It says Susanoo had Ame-no-Fuyukinu deliver the sword.
 A rite at Hinomisaki Shrine honors this delivery to this day.